Model identification for ARMA time series through convolutional neural networks: Introduction

-The article consists of mainly two parts: First, finding a suitable CNN architecture and training strategy to solve the task of model selection, and second, to compare the best-performing neural network against two classical likelihood-based methods, namely the Akaike and Bayesian information criteria.
-The two likelihood-based methods each come in two flavours: step-wise model selection and full search.
+The remainder of this article consists of two parts: First, we discuss the mathematical setup and the architecture and training of our CNNs, and second, we compare the neural networks with two classical likelihood-based methods, namely the Akaike and Bayesian Information Criteria.
+The two likelihood-based methods each come in two flavours: \emph{step-wise} (\acrshort{acr:sw}) and \emph{full} search.
+We examine the accuracy of ARMA model identification and the resulting impact to time series forecasting.